oddlittleturtle/ccupfo4/README.md

   * Gunner's Pip-boy Perk is removed from player upon quest completion

 # License
-Create pull request.
-Do not redistribute source or compiled scripts.
 Do not redistribute in whole or in part as part of a collection or mod pack.